Denver Product Liability Lawyers

 Seeking Full Compensation for Injuries Caused by Defective Products

-At Dan Caplis Law, our Denver product liability attorneys can provide assistance to victims of negligent or dishonest manufacturers or distributors.
+At Dan Caplis Law, our Denver product liability attorneys can provide assistance to victims of negligent or dishonest product manufacturers, designers, and distributors.
 We have the resources to conduct a thorough investigation and the advocacy skills to fight for your rights to full and fair compensation.

 Defective Product Design

 With some products, the initial design itself can be flawed, causing the defect to subsequently be built into the production.
 Examples of defective product designs include toys manufactured for small children that contain parts that can cause choking and even death if swallowed, or automobile tires that fail under normal driving conditions.
 Often, these instances lead to the manufacturer’s recall of the product.

 These particular defects occur during the production process and are often the result of poor quality control or the use of substandard materials.
 One example of a manufacturing defect might be a ladder that is improperly assembled and collapses when used.
 Another example could be a defective medical device that breaks down inside the patient's body.

 A product that is known to be potentially dangerous, but does not include warnings or instructions on how to safely use it can be considered defective.
 An example of a product deemed defective due to the absence of warning labels might be a medication that does not include a list of the potential side effects or does not warn about its possible interaction with other drugs.